aragon/osx/DEPLOYMENT_CHECKLIST.md

 ## Post deployment

 - After the script has exited, the deployment wallet will be the only one with `ROOT_PERMISSION` on your Managing DAO.
-  - This allows the deployent wallet to manually install plugins to it.
+  - This allows the deployent wallet to manually install plugins on the Managing DAO.
   - After the required plugins are installed, `ROOT_PERMISSION` has to be revoked on the deployment wallet.
 - Should the script encounter any issues, the deployment should be re-run.
   - The script will detect and re-use any previously deployed contracts.